-With more and more people moving across borders and settling in different countries, the need for cross-border banking options has grown considerably in recent times.
-If you’re an expat looking to transfer money from one country to another, there are both traditional banks and newer financial companies that can meet your international banking needs.
+With more people moving across borders and settling in different countries, the need for cross-border banking options has grown considerably.
+If you’re looking to transfer money from one country to another, there are traditional banks and newer financial companies that can meet your international banking needs.

 What is cross-border banking and why has it become more important?

 Cross-border banking is simply having the option of sending money between bank accounts in different countries.
-People and companies have always transferred money across borders, but with cross-border flows of both citizens and capital increasing in the modern age (not to mention the recent history of global financial crises), more financial companies are now providing this service and there have been moves towards making international banking easier, quicker and cheaper.
+People and companies have always transferred money across borders.
+However, with cross-border flows of both citizens and capital increasing in the modern age (not to mention the recent history of global financial crises), more financial companies are now providing this service and there have been moves towards making international banking easier, quicker and cheaper.
 Setting up a cross-border banking system that works for you is one of the most crucial items on any prospective expat’s checklist for moving abroad.

-This need is expected to continue to grow.
+This need should continue to grow.
 The number of people living outside the country they were born in has increased by 41% since 2000; meanwhile, expats are increasingly taking advantage of offshore wealth management opportunities.
-In the business world, cross-border financial transactions between businesses are predicted to increase by over a third – to $218 trillion annually – over the next four years.
+In the business world, cross-border financial transactions between businesses are predicted to increase by over a third – to US$218 trillion annually – over the next four years.

-If you’re an expat living overseas, you may want to send money back home to family or simply transfer funds into an account in your home country.
+If you’re an expat, you may want to send money back home to family or simply transfer funds into an account in your home country.
 Maybe you’re fighting with currency exchange rate fluctuations and you just want to shift your deposits towards a more stable currency.
 Either way, the process wasn’t exactly user-friendly before.
 In the past, this may have taken several days and been very expensive to process.
 Nowadays, there are options that greatly reduce both the time and costs involved.

 Cross-border banking through traditional banks

-Most traditional banks offer international banking services to customers.
-The exact level of service differs between institutions, but services can include:
+Most traditional banks offer international banking services to their clients.
+The exact level of service differs between banks, but their services can include:

-- Euro bank accounts which are designed to make banking and payments between Eurozone countries easier, using Single Euro Payments Area (SEPA) integration.
+- Euro bank accounts that are designed to make banking and payments between Eurozone countries easier, using Single Euro Payments Area (SEPA) integration.

-Banks that offer cross-border banking or expat-specific services include HSBC, Deutsche Bank, FNB, Citibank, BNP Paribas, Barclays, China CITIC Bank and Bank of Montreal.
-You can enquire at your bank to find out more information on what exactly is on offer to make international banking easier.
+Banks that offer cross-border banking or expat-specific services include HSBC, Deutsche Bank, FNB, Citibank, BNP Paribas, Barclays, China CITIC Bank, and Bank of Montreal.
+Enquire at your bank to find out what exactly is on offer to make international banking easier.

-However, there are two problems often associated with cross-border banking transactions carried out through banks.
-The first is fees.
-Cross-border payments between currencies can be complex and will often involve costs passed onto the customer – usually called “service fees”, “transaction fees” or “exchange rate fees”.
-Banks have been criticised for not fully explaining these upfront, although there have been moves towards more transparency recently.
+However, cross-border transactions through banks present two major problems to the client.
+The first is the associated fees.
+Cross-border payments between currencies can be complex and involve costs passed onto the client; these are usually called service fees, transaction fees, or exchange rate fees.
+Banks often do not fully explain these costs upfront, although there have been moves towards more transparency recently.

 The second problem is the time it takes for money to arrive.
-Systems have been put in place to reduce this, but money transfers between certain countries paid through banks can still take a few days and it can be difficult to arrange same-day transfers.
+Systems are in place to reduce this.
+However, money transfers between certain countries paid through banks can still take a few days and it can be difficult to arrange same-day transfers.

 An alternative to using traditional banks for cross-border banking is to use a fintech company.
 Fintech (which is a portmanteau for financial technology) is a new sector of financial technology companies specializing in digital services.
-These services include things such as cross-border transactions that can be performed through devices such as smartphones and tablets, often cheaper and quicker than through traditional means.
+These services include things such as cross-border transactions, which can be performed on a smartphone.
+Many fintech services are often cheaper and quicker than through traditional means.

-Fintechs have grown considerably in both number and popularity over the past few years.
-Initially focusing primarily on services to businesses, more fintechs now offer a range of services to individual consumers and have started to be seen as an alternative to traditional banking.
+Fintech has grown considerably in both number and popularity over the past few years.
+Initially focusing primarily on services to businesses, more fintech companies now offer a range of services to individual consumers and have started to be seen as an alternative to traditional banking.

-Services available varies from company to company.
-Some fintechs specialise in a particular service – e.g. international money transfers, loans – and market themselves as being able to save the customer time and money.
+Services vary greatly from company to company.
+Some firms specialize in a particular service (e.g., international money transfers, loans) and market themselves as saving time and money for clients.
 For example, CurrencyFair and WorldRemit offer only an international money transfer service.
-However, some fintechs such as Rewire and Revolut have set themselves up as very similar to traditional banks, offering a borderless account with credit cards, mobile banking and bill payment options.
+However, some companies have set themselves up as very similar to traditional banks.
+They often offer a borderless account with credit cards, mobile banking, and bill payment options.

 Opening a fintech account

 Opening an account with a fintech provider is typically quicker and easier than through a traditional bank.
-You can usually do this online or through an app.
-You may need to upload personal documents for ID purposes if opening a full bank account.
-For borderless accounts offering international banking, you’ll only need to do this once.
+You can usually do this online or through their app.
+You may need to upload personal documents for identification purposes if opening a full bank account.
+For border-less accounts offering international banking, you’ll only need to do this once.